langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 ## The `Command` primitive

-When using the `interrupt` function, the graph will pause at the breakpoint and wait for user input.
+When using the `interrupt` function, the graph will pause at the interrupt and wait for user input.

 Graph execution can be resumed using the [Command](../reference/types.md#langgraph.types.Command) primitive which can be passed through the `invoke`, `ainvoke`, `stream` or `astream` methods.

 The `Command` primitive provides several options to control and modify the graph's state during resumption:

 1. **Pass a value to the `interrupt`**: Provide data, such as a user's response, to the graph using `Command(resume=value)`.
 Execution resumes from the beginning of the node where the `interrupt` was used, however, this time the `interrupt(...)` call will return the value passed in the `Command(resume=value)` instead of pausing the graph.
-The `resume` value is only used when using `interrupt` as a breakpoint.

        ```python
        # Resume graph execution with the user's input.